 Tom Pressman

 The service charge is typically a percentage of the total bill – commonly around 10% – but the specific amount can vary.
 The restaurant should clearly indicate on the menu or bill if a service charge is included so each paying customer is aware.
-If a service charge is added to the bill, it is not obligatory to leave an additional tip unless you want to show extra appreciation for the service you received.
+If a service charge is added to the bill, it is not obligatory to leave an additional tip - that is unless you want to show extra appreciation for the service you received!

 It's important to note that the service charge may change from one restaurant to another, so it's always a good idea to check the menu or ask staff if you have any questions about the service charge policy.